arcee-ai/DAM/README.md

 - `model_ids`: IDs of the models to merge.
 The linear layers from these models will be used.
 - `--output_path`: Path where the merged model will be saved.
 - `--device`: Device to use for computation (e.g., 'cpu', 'cuda').
-- `--merge_embedding_layers`: If specified, embedding layers will be included in the merging process.
-- `--merge_layernorms`: If specified, layer normalization layers will be included in the merging process.
+- `--repo_id`: Repository ID where the merged model will be pushed.
 - `--use_base_model`: If specified, trainable coefficients will also be added to the base model's linear layers.
 This is optional.
-- `--non_linearity`: Specifies the non-linearity to use in the DAMLinearLayer.
-Options are `tanh`, `sigmoid`, `relu`, or `None`.
-- `--repo_id`: Repository ID where the merged model will be pushed.
-- `--embedding_merge_random`: If specified, co-effs for the embedding layers will be initialized randomly.
-- `--linear_merge_random`: If specified, co-effs for the linear layers will be initialized randomly.
-- `--norm_merge_random`: If specified, co-effs for the layer normalization layers will be initialized randomly.

 ### 2. Prepare the Dataset